-We encourage students to engage with the media only following full discussions with their supervisors and training through the transferable skills programme (and/or specific MRC cohort training).
-All media engagement must follow the requirements and procedures of your primary institution.
+We encourage students to engage with the media only following full discussions with their supervisors.
+Some training may be made available to student through the transferable skills programme (and/or specific MRC cohort training).
+All media engagement must follow the requirements and procedures of your primary institution and with approval from your supervisor and any project collaborators.

-4.12 Complaints, Reporting Bullying and/or Harassment & Whistleblowing
+4.13 Complaints, Reporting Bullying and/or Harassment & Whistleblowing whistleblowing, should be reported and addressed via their primary institution's relevant standard procedure.

-In the first instance, students' complaints and/or reporting of bullying and/or harassment, or whistleblowing, should be reported and addressed via their primary institution's relevant standard procedure.
+In the first instance, students' complaints and/or reporting of bullying and/or harassment, or